SilkRose/Pony/src/stories/pony-pillows/pony-pillows.md

 Pinkie asks, "Are all of you here?"

-Applejack opens the door, trotting to the bed before laying down, laying her head on Pinkie rear legs.
+Applejack opens the door, trotting to the bed before laying down, laying her head on Pinkie's rear legs.
 "Thanks for inviting me, Twilight, I've been needing a new pillow."

 Pinkie says, "I still need to figure out who the softest pillow is."